stevej/tt08-stevej-i2c-peripheral/docs/info.md

 LZC: send up to 32 bits with write request, read back the number of leading zeroes with a read request.

+ZeroOne: Sends the byte 0101_0101

+OneZero: Sends the byte 1010_1010

 ## How to test

 Fnv-1a: Send a known set of bytes, get a known hash back.

 LZC: Send 32 zeros, get the number 32 back.
 Send 32 1s, get 0 back

+ZeroOne/OneZero: make a read request.

 ## External hardware

-i2c master device with test code
+i2c master device with test code.
+Arduino test code provided.